 Katie focused her studies on human culture and has degrees in anthropology and the environment.
 She currently works as a freelance writer.

-Toronto is a wonderful place to explore if you ever find a chance to visit, as it is the capital of Ontario as well as the largest city in Canada.
+Toronto is a wonderful place to explore if you ever get a chance to visit, as it is the capital of Ontario as well as the largest city in Canada.
 Additionally, Toronto is one of the most expensive places to live in Canada.
 It’s a beautiful place to visit all year 'round with endless things to do that cater to a wide audience.
 I suggest you check it out!
-Below, I have created a list of 20 unique and special places that are worth a visit.
+Below I have created a list of 20 unique and special places that are worth a visit.

 20 Must-See Places in Toronto